Thoughts on Six Sigma for Developing Your Software Engineering Processes

-Once you understand how it works, you can then proceed to analyze its performance and improve upon it where required.
+Once you understand how it works, you can then analyze its performance and improve it where required.

 The second concept has to do with measurement and data collection.
-Despite the fact that these concepts are difficult to apply to software activities, this is less so when some of these activities have been automated.
+Even though these concepts are difficult to apply to software activities, this is less so when some of these activities have been automated.

 This is, in fact, one of the objectives that DevOps aims to achieve.

-Finally, repetitive tasks that have a quantitative and measurable outcome such as software estimation are great candidates for statistical analysis as those seen in the previous paragraphs.
+Finally, repetitive tasks with a quantitative and measurable outcome, such as software estimation, are great candidates for statistical analysis, as seen in the previous paragraphs.

 5.2 Six Sigma and DevOps